vasilvestre/sf-test/.junie/quizz.md

 ## Features
 - Display quizzes from configuration files (YAML or PHP)
 - Run tests for a single category or all categories at once
+- Display statistics on the main page (quizzes taken, success rate)
+- Show performance trend chart on the main page
 - Track failed questions for learning purposes (future feature)

 ## Architecture